HabitatHash/HabitatHash/README.md

 ├── contracts
 │     ├── HabitatHub.sol          // Hub contract for all rental objects
 │     ├── HabitatRent.sol         // Contract for each renting object
 │     └── HabitatVote.sol         // Contract for voting insurance claims
+├── scripts                       // Folder containing scripts to interact with the contracts
 ├── test
 │     ├── HabitatHub.test.js
 │     ├── HabitatRent.test.js